SaibotMagd/dmtxSampleCreator/README.md

   - BUT this solution is often slower (because of worse segmentation algorithm), have issues with smaller codes and some "unusal structured" codes (see TODO [Roadmap](README.md#roadmap-priority-15))
   - since HTML5Qrcode support a lot of different codes it now can use mostly every code exist (i.e. QRcode, barcode, datamatrix etc.)
   - no more privacy issues as no image is stored or leaves the local computer
+- added a german translation of the "step-by-step tutorial"
-- a lot of refactoring and restructuring
+- a lot of refactoring, restructuring of the sourcecode and changes of the roadmap priorities

 ### 0.3